johannschopplich/animere/README.md

 ```html
 <div data-animere="fadeIn"></div>
 ```

-For this to work, you have to include the `animate.css` stylesheet into your project.

 > Note: You can customize the data attribute prefix `animere`.
 Head over to [API](#api) to read more.